BestTimesToVisit.com Logo

 transport

 Get a SUBE card for public transport.
-You'll need this rechargeable card to ride buses and the subway (Metro).
-You can buy and top it up at most kiosks ('kioscos') and some train stations – just look for the SUBE logo.
-It's much cheaper than buying single tickets and essential for getting around efficiently.
+You can buy and top it up at most kiosks ('kioscos') and some train stations.
+It's essential for buses and the subway (Metro) and much cheaper than buying single tickets, plus it saves you fumbling for change.

 money